parsiya/parsiya.net/content/post/2021/2021-12-20-vscode-wsl-rce/index.markdown

 # What I Tried and Didn't Work
 I think this is a useful section.
 Failed experiments might work in other situations.
-I can also add include extra information that did not make it to the main sections.
+I can also include extra information that did not make it to the main sections.

 ## Injecting Environment Variables